-You will probably find relatively few hypnotherapists who are experienced in, and enjoy working with children.
-I am a former teacher, have more than 18 years' experience in working with young people, in both primary and secondary education.I hold a Diploma in Clinical and Advanced Hypnotherapy, and I was trained by Lynda Hudson who is renowned for her work with children.
+You will probably find relatively few EMDR therapists, counsellors or hypnotherapists who have the specialist training, and are experienced in, and enjoy working with children.
+I am a former teacher, have more than 18 years' experience in working with young people, in both primary and secondary education.
+I am one of a few EMDR practitioners who are accredited and trained to work with children from nursery school age.I hold a Diploma in Clinical and Advanced Hypnotherapy, and I was trained by Lynda Hudson who is renowned for her work with children.

 Children are great to work with because they are imaginative and they enjoy the experience.
 The doorway between the conscious and the unconscious mind is the imagination.
 For children, it's relatively easy - Stories, adventures, visualization, imaginative games, role-playing, work most effectively with children.